-David Greening More and more of our services are now available 24/7 Head of Housing Services online, and the next edition of Open Door will introduce you to the new telephony system that we are about to launch, to make it even easier for you to contact us.

-Meanwhile, a double spread on pages 4 and 5 of this edition gives you a clear overview of your repairs and maintenance service - exactly what they do, how to get the most from their services, the response times you can expect from them, and the improvements they have made in response to your survey feedback.
-Pages 6 and 7 go on to introduce the staff teams that help with every other aspect of your tenancy.
+More and more of our services are now available 24/7 online, and the next edition of Open Door will introduce you to the new telephony system that we are about to launch, to make it even easier for you to contact us.
+Meanwhile, a feature in this edition gives you a clear overview of your repairs and maintenance service - exactly what they do, how to get the most from their services, the response times you can expect from them, and the improvements they have made in response to your survey feedback.

+Another feature introduces the staff teams that help with every other aspect of your tenancy.
 You will see the different services they provide, how best to contact them, and the service guarantees that they offer you.

-Page 9 highlights services which can help you deal with anti-social behaviour and neighbour nuisances, such as noise or bonfire smoke.
-Page 15 provides clarity about the Council's services for leaseholders.
-And on page 8 you will see the progress made on the Council's commitment to keep all communal areas on estates totally clear, to ensure fire safety for all.
+This edition includes an article highlighting services which can help you deal with anti-social behaviour and neighbour nuisances, such as noise or bonfire smoke.
+There is an article giving clarity about the Council's services for leaseholders.
+And there is another on the progress made on the Council's commitment to keep all communal areas on estates totally clear, to ensure fire safety for all.

 The rest of this edition is about you.
 It is full of free services and offers that will help residents to bounce back post-Covid.
-Page 10 promotes ways to get active and fitter.
-A feature on your local library shows all the free ways the library can keep you connected, informed, and warmly supported by your community.
-Page 11 highlights funds and grants for those aged 16-30, to help with training or new jobs, while page 13 brings free loans of computer tablets, and a free grass-cutting service for those who need it.
+There is an article showing many free ways to get active and fitter.
+Another shows all the free ways that your local library can keep you connected, informed, and warmly supported by your community.
+There is an article on funds and grants for those aged 16-30, to help with training or new jobs, and one on free loans of computer tablets, and a free grass-cutting service for those who need it.

-Finally, page 12 provides an overview of the amazing amount that has been achieved through tenants' and leaseholders' involvement in the past year: they have actively shaped and influenced no fewer than 47 different council services, from the design of new housing developments to the choice of communal cleaning contractor on your estates.
+This edition also gives an overview of the amazing amount that has been achieved through tenants' and leaseholders' involvement in the past year: they have actively shaped and influenced no fewer than 47 different council services, from the design of new housing developments to the choice of communal cleaning contractor on your estates.
 We look forward to your ongoing collaboration and feedback as our services continue to evolve.